GRANITE WORKTOPS

 beautiful.
 Anciently, they were used for creating cups, plates, decoration items, etc. Some exquisite porcelain was even used for manufacturing prized

 items, served as gifts.
-In the present day, they are used for various purposes like flooring, countertops, crockeries, decorative objects, laboratory equipment and electrical insulators.
+In the present day, they are used for various purposes like flooring, countertops, crockeries, decorative objects etc.

 NATURAL TILES